Inga Ruginienė: Poland

 Ruginienė visited Poland on 7 October 2025 and met with Polish Prime Minister Donald Tusk.
-During her working visit to Poland, Prime Minister Inga Ruginienė met with the country’s Prime Minister, Donald Tusk.
+During her working visit to Poland, Prime Minister Inga Ruginienė met with the country's Prime Minister, Donald Tusk.
 At the meeting in Warsaw, the two leaders discussed key bilateral priorities such as security and defence, support for Ukraine, joint infrastructure and energy projects, and other issues.
-Major joint projects of significant scope and importance – “Rail Baltica”, “Harmony Link”, and “Via Baltica” – are of strategic importance for Lithuania, and their smooth implementation remains a priority for the 20th Government.
+Major joint projects of significant scope and importance – "Rail Baltica", "Harmony Link", and "Via Baltica" – are of strategic importance for Lithuania.

 Estonia

 Prime Minister Inga Ruginienė held a telephone call with Estonian Prime Minister Kristen Michal on 10 October 2025.
-The two leaders emphasized the excellent bilateral relations between Lithuania and Estonia, the importance of cooperation in defence, security, transport, and energy, also their shared commitment to supporting Ukraine.
+The two leaders emphasised the excellent bilateral relations between Lithuania and Estonia, the importance of cooperation in defence, security, transport, and energy, also their shared commitment to supporting Ukraine.

+European Union

+Inga Ruginienė has maintained a strongly pro-European Union foreign policy orientation, emphasising deeper European integration, regional security cooperation, and continued EU support for Ukraine.
+During meetings with European leaders in Brussels and other European capitals, Ruginienė stressed the importance of strengthening the EU’s defence capabilities, protecting the Union’s external borders, and countering hybrid threats originating from Russia and Belarus.

+Her government additionally supported the acceleration of Ukraine’s European Union accession process and advocated for stronger sanctions against Russia.
+Ruginienė argued that European security and stability depended on sustained political, military, and financial assistance for Ukraine.

+Lithuania under Ruginienė also continued cooperation within regional European formats such as the Baltic Council of Ministers and Nordic-Baltic cooperation (NB8), focusing on energy security, transport integration, and defence coordination.

 United States of America

 Prime Minister Inga Ruginienė met with the Ambassador of the United States of America, Kara C. McDonald on 24 October 2025 to discuss the strategic partnership between the two countries and the U.S. role in helping to ensure the security of the region.
 The discussion also highlighted the importance of continued support for Ukraine and the key role of the United States in helping achieve a lasting and just peace in Europe.